hpusset/-elrc-share-client/README.md

 **Options**

-`-f` or `--file`: The full path to the metadata xml file.
+`-d` or `--data`: The full path to the .zip archive to be uploaded.

 **Examples**

     # Update the resource with id 100 with the specified xml file
-    update 100 --file /path/to/updated/xml_file.xml
+    upload 100 --data /path/to/zipped/archive.zip